Beerooke31/CupcakeSmash2025/content/step_9/_index.md

 # Randomising the time

-To properly mix everything up so our game isn't too predictable, we also want the diamonds to stay up for a random period of time rather than always for 500ms (or maybe 1000ms if our random number generator picks the same diamond twice).
+To properly mix everything up so our game isn't too predictable, we also want the cupcakes to stay up for a random period of time rather than always for 500ms (or maybe 1000ms if our random number generator picks the same diamond twice).

 To do this we'll write a function which will take a minimum and a maximum value, and randomly choose a number between the two.
 At the bottom of your code, let's add a new function called `randomTime`: